YahiaElTai/ms-commerce/docs/Local_Development_Setup.md

     # Run this command within the service you want to work on
     docker-compose up -d

-    # Run this command within each folder inside /services/
+    # Run this command within the service you want to work on
-    docker-compose up -d run the start script npm run start:dev
+    npm run start:dev
     ```